AADL vendor application

-AADL does not assist products when a child is toilet training.
-AADL’s program is for clients with daily (24 hour) moderate to severe urinary and/or bowel incontinence who, are not expected to gain continence.
+AADL does not provide funding for toilet training-related products for children.
+AADL’s program is for clients with daily (24 hour) moderate to severe urinary and/or bowel incontinence who are not expected to gain continence.

-As per your contractual obligation with AADL, you cannot provide products into future months nor can you bill AADL.
-Vendors are only permitted to supply a client with their 2-month maximum authorized amount for the current two month period.
+As per a vendor’s contractual obligation with AADL, vendors cannot provide products into future months, nor can vendors submit a claim for future products.
+Vendors are only permitted to supply a client with their two-month maximum authorized amount for the current two month period.

-If a client is insistent on obtaining more than two month’s supply, advise the client of the following:
+If a client is insistent on obtaining more than two month’s supply, vendors should advise the client of the following:

-- The client can purchase the extra supplies on their own for that 2-month period (they will not be reimbursed by AADL).
+- The client can purchase the extra supplies on their own for that two-month period (they will not be reimbursed by AADL).

 - The client can contact their AADL authorizer for a reassessment.

-An assessor will determine if there is a clinical need for an increase in the product or if a change of product in needed.
+An AADL authorizer will determine if there is a clinical need for an increase in the product or if a change of product in needed.

 Dispense only one type of diaper

-You are only permitted to dispense only one type of diaper as per the AADL category number listed on the clients form.
+Vendors may only dispense only one type of diaper as per the AADL category number listed on the client’s form.